dave-hagedorn/cc-comp-test/README.md

 If you use VSCode and are OK to work in a [Dev Container](https://code.visualstudio.com/docs/remote/containers), this is the recommended approach.

-As usual just open this folder in VSCode and when prompted to open inside a Dev Container.
+As usual just open this folder in VSCode and when prompted, reopen inside the Dev Container.

 The recommended extensions such as clangd for code navigation will be installed.

-As much as possible workspace settings are configured in `.vscode/settings.json` rather than `.devcontainer/devcontainer.json`, this way settings are applied regardless of whether this workspce is open inside a Dev Container.
+As much as possible workspace settings are configured in `.vscode/settings.json` rather than `.devcontainer/devcontainer.json`, this way settings are applied regardless of whether this workspce is open inside a Dev Container or not.

 # Coming Features - Vote!